-All potential new stewardship sites are presented to the Western Cape Stewardship and Protected Area Expansion Review Committee to determine the appropriate stewardship level (Figure 3).
+All potential new stewardship or protected area expansion (including private nature reserves) sites are presented to the Western Cape Stewardship and Protected Area Expansion Review Committee to determine the appropriate stewardship level (Figure 4).
 The current interest from landowners to protect biodiversity through stewardship potentially exceeds the capacity of CapeNature to manage the stewardship process.
 Consequently, the focus for the next five years is to further explore the integration of landscape scale conservation to strengthen and expand stewardship partnerships.
 This landscape approach is implemented by CapeNature to emphasise the move from protected area-centric conservation to bridging division between geographies, jurisdictions, sectors, and cultures to safeguard ecological, cultural, and economic benefits for all.

-Figure 3: The various stewardship levels assigned to land based on its biodiversity value.
+Figure 4: The various stewardship levels assigned to land based on its biodiversity value.